getify/You-Dont-Know-JS/get-started/ch1.md

 alert("Hello, JS!");
 ```

 Depends on how you look at things.
-The `alert(..)` function shown here is not included in the JS specification, but is *is* in all web JS environments.
+The `alert(..)` function shown here is not included in the JS specification, but it *is* in all web JS environments.
 Yet, you won't find it in Appendix B, so what gives?

 Various JS environments (like browser JS engines, Node.js, etc) add APIs into the global scope of your JS programs that give you environment-specific capabilities, like being able to pop an alert-style box in the user's browser.